-2023 benefits (continued)
+2024 benefits (continued)

-Out-of-hospital treatment received in rooms Pre-authorisation (continued) Limits Paid from required Acute medication All medication, including TTO (maximum seven days' supply), except those obtained through the Medicine Risk Management Programme.
-Pharmacy-advised therapy medication prescribed and dispensed by pharmacists limited to R290 per prescription.
-Clinically and pharmacy-dispensed vaccinations.
-100% of SEP and dispensing fee Subject to available MSA - Physiotherapy/Biokinetics 100% of Scheme rate Subject to available MSA - External appliances Includes nebulisers, wheelchairs, stoma products and home oxygen.
-100% of cost R7 220 per family per year Out-of-hospital benefits Yes Hearing aids 100% of cost R16 450 per ear per beneficiary every four years Out-of-hospital benefits Yes Community care Limits Paid from Pre-authorisation required Private nursing and hospices - in-patient services at an approved facility In lieu of hospitalisation only.
+Out-of-hospital treatment received in rooms (continued) Limits Paid from External appliances Includes nebulisers, wheelchairs, stoma products and home oxygen.
+100% of cost R7 620 per family per year Out-of-hospital benefits Hearing aids 100% of cost R17 350 per ear per beneficiary every four years Out-of-hospital benefits Community care Limits Paid from Private nursing and hospices - in-patient services at an approved facility In lieu of hospitalisation only.
 Nursing services and sub-acute facilities.
 Subject to submission of healthcare provider's comprehensive treatment plan and Scheme approval.
 Frail care services are not included.
-100% of cost Subject to OAL Yes Rehabilitation (physical rehabilitation) Subject to submission and approval of a treatment plan.
-100% of Scheme rate 27 days per family per year (except for PMBs) Subject to OAL Yes Rehabilitation (psychiatric/substance abuse) To treat abuse or dependence on psychoactive substances, including alcohol.
-100% of Scheme rate Benefit of 21 days per beneficiary per year in a SANCA-approved facility Subject to OAL Yes Blood transfusion and technologists Bags, pouches and flanges.
-100% of Scheme rate Community care benefits Subject to OAL Yes Alternative medical services Homeopaths and chiropractors, chiropodists, naturopaths and osteopaths.
-Including all services.
-100% of Scheme rate Subject to available MSA - Other medical services Speech therapy, audiology, occupational therapy, podiatry, dieticians, social workers, educational and remedial counselling, marriage counselling, orthoptists and clinical psychologists.
-100% of Scheme rate Subject to available MSA -
+100% of cost Subject to OAL Rehabilitation (physical rehabilitation) Subject to submission and approval of a treatment plan.
+100% of Scheme rate 27 days per family per year (except for PMBs) Subject to OAL Rehabilitation (psychiatric/substance abuse) To treat abuse or dependence on psycho-active substances, including alcohol.
+100% of Scheme rate Benefit of 21 days per beneficiary per year in a South African National Council on Alcoholism (SANCA)-approved facility Subject to OAL Blood transfusion and technologists Bags, pouches and flanges.
+100% of Scheme rate Subject to OAL Alternative medical services All services from homeopaths and chiropractors, chiropodists, naturopaths and osteopaths.
+100% of Scheme rate Subject to available MSA Other medical services Speech therapy, audiology, occupational therapy, podiatry, dieticians, social workers, educational and remedial counselling, marriage counselling, orthoptists and clinical psychologists.
+100% of Scheme rate Subject to available MSA